Lofelt/NiceVibrations/interfaces/android/README.md

 - The Android library is not code signed.
 On Android this is possible but not required.
 - The Android library is not minified/obfuscated.
 Since that would only affect the Java code and not the Rust core library, it would not gain us much.
-- The Rust library contains some code that isn't needed on Android, such as AHAP and realtime audio-to-haptics
+- The Rust library contains some code that isn't needed on Android, such as AHAP